ryanbartley/Cinder-Bullet3D/README.md

 	- This shows wrapping a Visual (gl) object with a Physics (bullet) object, which isn't necessarily intuitive.
 Hopefully, this will help you out.
 ![VisualPhysics](https://cloud.githubusercontent.com/assets/2651863/4435553/83d6824c-474a-11e4-9a86-9090dc63039a.png)
 4. HeightfieldTerrain
 	- This shows creating a heightfield and the helpers for gl that are associated with them.
+Right now there's a disconnect between the visual object of
 ![HeightfieldTerrain](https://cloud.githubusercontent.com/assets/2651863/4435557/83dbbd16-474a-11e4-8171-a41c3bdd2084.png)
+5. RayCasting
+	- Shows the operation of raycasting into the bullet context (the world), selecting an object and the ability to manipulate that object in bullet or in your own program.
+It also shows the use of a simple constraint.
+6. TriggerVolume
+	- Shows the operation of creating a trigger and adding that to the world.
+Triggers are great for explosions, or knowing when something passes an obstacle, etc. It doesn't cause a physical effect in the world but it will issue a collision to your collision listener.
+You can use this with logic to "trigger" effects.
-6. RagDoll
+7. RagDoll
 	- Shows the constraints you'd use to create a ragdoll.
 (Converted from Bullet Sample)
 ![RagDoll](https://cloud.githubusercontent.com/assets/2651863/4435556/83dabd80-474a-11e4-95e3-050a7b174048.png)
-5. Constraints (when finished)
+8. Constraints (when finished)
 	- This will be where I represent using constraints with Cinder-Bullet3D.
 	- The sample will be modeled from the Bullet Constraint demo.
 	- Still working out how to use Constraints within my system because I don't want to wrap all of them. :)
-6. SphereGravity (almost finished)
+9. SphereGravity (almost finished)
 	- Contributed by [Robert Hodgin](http://roberthodgin.com/).
 Thanks Robert!
 	- This is an advanced case, showing many optimizations using Bullet and gl.
 	- Uses instancing, UniformScaleShape ( to use the same shape with different uniform scales )
 ![SphereGravity](https://cloud.githubusercontent.com/assets/2651863/4435555/83da7578-474a-11e4-838c-90e4ca4d366f.png)
-7. SoftBodyDemo (when finished)
+10. SoftBodyDemo (when finished)
 	- This will model the Bullet SoftBodyDemo.
+	- Note: assertion happening on debug.
+Run in Release at your own risk!
 ![SoftBodyDemo](https://cloud.githubusercontent.com/assets/2651863/4435554/83d6cb8a-474a-11e4-8849-2c329edbae37.png)

 You can find out more about bullet at http://bulletphysics.org/wordpress/